Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 Record Your Sales Entries Per Day

-Most restaurants accept credit cards and settle the batch on a daily basis.
+Most restaurants accept credit cards and should settle the batch daily.
 This will result in a credit card deposit or deposits hitting your bank account separately for each batch.

 Generate a Sales Report